 Workbook Challenges #8-1 to #8-7

-This course is based on the laws of the United States.
-For those students in other countries, although some of the information will not be applicable in your country, we feel that the concepts of copyright in most countries are the same or very similar, but naturally the time requirements may slightly differ.
-Therefore, please check the copyright laws in your own country to see the limitations that may be imposed upon you.
+This course is based on the laws of the United States with a large portion of genealogy companies based in the US, you will need to understand these laws as well as in other countries, although some of the information will not be applicable in your country, the concepts of copyright in most countries are similar.
+Research copyright laws in your own country to see the limitations that may be imposed upon you.

 MODULE 1